 - In a large mixing bowl, use electric hand mixer, add all ingredients and mix on low until well combined.
 Scrape the bowl with spatula and then mix on medium speed until smooth, about 30 seconds.

-- Portion the cream cheese mixture onto a parchment lined plate in heaping tbsp portions, making at least 12 scoops.
+- Portion the cream cheese mixture onto a parchment lined plate in heaping tablespoon portions, making at least 12 scoops.
 Freeze at least one hour.

 - Using a medium bowl, whisk together the flour and graham cracker crumbs and set aside.